 - Clearly and actively communicating our sustainability objectives and requirements regarding accommodations to contracted and other relevant accommodations.

 - Offering incentives to accommodations that are actively engaging in sustainability.

 - Ensuring that through our accommodation supply chain, the rights of children are respected and safeguarded by.

 - Having a clause in contracts throughout the value chain stating a common repudiation and zero tolerance policy of sexual exploitation of children.

-- Supporting, collaborating with, and engaging stakeholders in the prevention of sexual exploitation of children
+- Supporting, working with, and involving stakeholders in the fight against child sexual exploitation

 7. EXCURSIONS AND ACTIVITIES